Operation Ezra and Nehemiah: Baghdad bombings

 Between April 1950 and June 1951, Jewish targets in Baghdad were struck five times.
-Iraqi authorities then arrested 3 Jews, claiming they were Zionist activists, and sentenced two — Shalom Salah Shalom and Yosef Ibrahim Basri—to death.
-The third man, Yehuda Tajar, was sentenced to 10 years in prison.
-In May and June 1951, arms caches were discovered that allegedly belonged to the Zionist underground, allegedly supplied by the Yishuv after the Farhud of 1941.
-There has been much debate as to whether the bombs were planted by the Mossad to encourage Iraqi Jews to emigrate to Israel or if they were planted by Muslim extremists to help drive out the Jews.
+There has been much debate in the postwar years as to whether the bombs were planted by the Mossad to encourage Iraqi Jews to emigrate to Israel or if they were planted by Muslim extremists to help drive out the Jews.
 This has been the subject of lawsuits and inquiries in Israel.